leoncscott543/light-engine/README.md

 Light Engine is a provocation.
 A philosophical leap.
 A technological experiment born of awe — not just at what can be rendered, but at the very essence of what *should* be simulated.

-We do not seek to imitate reality.
-We aim to *reconstruct* it.

-This is not a game engine.
-It is not a toybox of visual tricks.
-It is a new operating system for simulation itself — one that assumes from first principles that the world is composed of particles, of light, of mass and energy and transformation — and that every one of these elements deserves to be computed with integrity.
+I'm not very interested in the pursuit of reality immitation.
+My aim is to *reconstruct* onto a lower dimention.... a computer.
+0
+This is not merely a game engine. light engine is a open-source generative causal rendering + simulation enviornment.
+Built ENTIRELY on a new dynamic primitive type, a "particle", governed only by the laws of nature on a realtime clock + tick scheduler.
+All of the world's real phenemana is near perfectly simulable (in theory) provided you have the necessary compute capbilites.
+The aim is to build a structural framework for simulating reality in the most non-trivial way possible; I'm betting on a future where edge + quantum + photonic system architecture marry.

 ---